Erika Wood

 AAAS STEM Program Director, NSF S-STEM PI

-Pamela Pecku
+Pamela Asante

-Project Manager, ISEED, AAAS
+Project Manager, CSEW, AAAS

 Pamela has an M.P.H. in Community & Population Health from the University of Maryland School of Medicine and a B.S. in Community Health from the University of Maryland, College Park.